GICS Sector Primers

 Healthcare

-Coming soonEncompasses pharmaceuticals, biotechnology, medical devices, managed care organizations, and healthcare facilities.
-Known for defensive characteristics and R&D-driven growth.
+The Healthcare sector spans pharmaceuticals, biotechnology, medical devices, managed care organizations, and healthcare facilities.
+It combines defensive characteristics with significant R&D-driven growth potential, particularly from drug pipeline development and medical innovation.

-Example companies: Johnson & Johnson (JNJ), UnitedHealth Group (UNH), Eli Lilly (LLY)
+Key companies: UnitedHealth Group (UNH), Johnson & Johnson (JNJ), Eli Lilly (LLY), Pfizer (PFE)

 Financials

-Example companies: JPMorgan Chase (JPM), Berkshire Hathaway (BRK.B), Visa (V)
+Key companies: JPMorgan Chase (JPM), Berkshire Hathaway (BRK.B), Visa (V), Mastercard (MA)

 Consumer Discretionary